Book a blood test at the Kidney and Urology centre (Royal Free Hospital) or one of the Kidney care and Dialysis Satellite Units.

-- You can also call to book an appointment on: 020 7443 9757, however at present they will only be able to offer you appointments at the Royal Free, Ground Floor.
+- You can also call to book an appointment: 020 7443 9757, however at present they will only be able to offer you appointments at the Royal Free, Ground Floor.
 The line is open Monday to Friday, 8am to 5pm.

 Our adult blood test departments are open at the following times:

-Kidney & Urology centre, 3rd Floor, Royal Free Hospital
+Kidney and Urology centre, Third Floor, Royal Free Hospital

 Frequently asked questions

 Can I just walk-in and have a test?

 No. At present we are asking patients to pre-book their appointment.
 In addition, if you have not been told to attend for a test then the request may not be on the system.

 If you have an appointment to see a clinician and you are unable to pre-book your blood test, or do not know if you need a blood test, then after you are reviewed by the doctor or nurse, you will be able to register with the outpatient receptionist and they will help you book an appointment.
 You may be asked to wait for a slot to be available or advised to return later in the day, but we will try and accommodate you as close to your appointment time as possible.

 What happens at a blood test?

 Your clinician will have requested this blood test as part of your initial investigation/ongoing care.